Pker.xyz

 Type-Safe Error Handling

-Orchestration code is inherently complex.
-There are dozens of failure modes: file not found, invalid JSON, git errors, Claude crashes, timeouts, network issues.
-Handling these with stringly-typed errors or catch-all exceptions leads to bugs.
+Orchestration code being inherently complex (there are dozens of failure modes: file not found, invalid JSON, git errors, Claude crashes, timeouts, network issues)...

 We use exhaustive enums for all error types, with compiler enforced all variant handling: